kh4vv/Coursera/Google_DataScience/Readme.md

 Throughout this program, you will explore concepts and scenarios that will help you grow your knowledge and skills as a data professional.

-Go Beyond the Numbers: Translate Data into Insights — Learn the fundamentals of data cleaning and visualizations and how to reveal the important stories that live within data.

 The Power of Statistics — Explore descriptive and inferential statistics, basic probability and probability distributions, sampling, confidence intervals, and hypothesis testing.

 Regression Analysis: Simplify Complex Data Relationships — Learn to model variable relationships, focusing on linear and logistic regression.